Icinga/icinga2/doc/2-getting-started.md

 In order to use the historical tables provided by the livestatus feature (for example, the `log` table) you need to have the `CompatLogger` feature enabled.
-By default these logs are expected in `/var/log/icinga2/compat`.
+By default these logs are expected to be in `/var/log/icinga2/compat`.
 A different path can be set using the `compat_log_path` configuration attribute.

     # icinga2-enable-feature compatlog

 ## <a id="setting-up-icinga2-user-interfaces"></a> Setting up Icinga 2 User Interfaces

-Icinga 2 is compatible to Icinga 1.x user interfaces by providing additional features required as backends.
+Icinga 2 is compatible with Icinga 1.x user interfaces by providing additional features required as backends.

 Furthermore these interfaces (and somewhere in the future an Icinga 2